 3. Parades, Shows, and Fireworks are Out.

 Large gatherings within the theme parks come with increased risk and crowding.
 As such, Disneyland won’t be able to offer its usual parades, stage shows, or fireworks spectaculars at first.
-Since the new Magic Happens parade debuted earlier in the spring just weeks before the closure, that’s extra sad of course.
+Since the new Magic Happens parade debuted earlier in spring 2020 just weeks before the closure, that’s extra sad of course.
 But safety first, so we’ll just wait patiently for these larger gatherings to safely return.

 In the meantime, Disney World has filled the gap with smaller character cavalcades that happen at unannounced times that work like mini-parades.
 I’d expect Disneyland has many similar plans as well.